- 20 Mon

 FIFA Women's World Cup 2019 is going to be played in France, where it will be hosted in nine cities across France.
-On this page you will be able to find groups, TV-listings, fixtures and schedule for the whole tournament.
-The Women's World Cup starts on June 7th with the final taking place on the 7th of July at Stade de Lyon in Lyon.
+On this page you will be able to find groups, TV-listings and fixtures list for the whole tournament.
+Kicking off on June 7th with the final taking place on the 7th of July at Stade de Lyon in Lyon.
 To follow England's Lionesses bookmark this page!
+Enjoy a complete schedule of all streamed and televised Women's World Cup matches for the 2019/2020 season.
+Be sure to catch all the latest games right here!

 It's Their Turn Now!